RequestContext

 access lower-level data

 structures.
-Since most response extension methods are provided through RequestContext
+Since most response extension methods are provided through RequestContext, it serves as the central point

 for working with HTTP